Have you tried growing Castor Bean?

 The castor bean plant is the only member of the genus Ricinus communis and belongs to the spurge family.
 Unlike other members of the euphorbia family, castor bean does not have that milky latex sap, the sap of castor bean is watery.

 The giant, tropical leaves and peculiar seed pods make the plant an exotic addition to your garden.
-A native plant from Ethiopia, castor bean can grow to 40 feet tall when it can grow year round.
-For most gardeners who grow castor bean as an annual in a single season, castor bean will grow quickly and vigorously but it will only reach about 8-10 feet.
+A native plant from Ethiopia, castor bean can grow to 40 feet tall when it can grow year-round.
+For most gardeners who grow castor bean as an annual in a single season, castor bean will grow quickly and vigorously, but it will only reach about 8-10 feet.

 During the Cold War, the Bulgarian journalist, Georgi Markov, was killed when an umbrella rigged as a pellet rifle, shot a small BB into his leg as Markov stood in line at a bus stop.
-After he died in 1978, Scotland Yard investigated and found the BB; it was the size of a pinhead and it had been drilled with two holes producing an X-shaped cavity and the holes had been packed with ricin.
-The holes had been coated with a sugary substance which trapped the ricin inside the BB.
+After he died in 1978, Scotland Yard investigated and found the BB; it was the size of a pinhead, and it had been drilled with two holes producing an X-shaped cavity, and the holes had been packed with ricin.
+The holes had been coated with a sugary substance that trapped the ricin inside the BB.
 The coating was designed to melt at body temperature, at which time the ricin was free to be absorbed into the bloodstream and kill him.

-Castor Beans do best in full sun and they don't like wet feet - so plant them high and dry or in well drained locations.
+Castor Beans do best in full sun, and they don't like wet feet - so plant them high and dry or in well-drained locations.

-#OTD It’s the birthday of Emily Brontë who was born on this day in 1818.
+#OTD It’s the birthday of Emily Brontë, who was born on this day in 1818.